 But when it comes to your email contacts, feeling like they need to play “catch up,” isn’t the best way to kick off a new relationship with your business.

-Constant Contact’s email automation tool, you can create a series of personalized, automated emails that are sent to a contact after they are added to a mailing list.
+With email marketing automation, you can create a series of personalized, automated emails that are sent to a contact after they are added to a mailing list.

 You choose the order, frequency, and targeted content of the automated email messages.
 Once the sequence is set up, it will send all on its own, on autopilot.

-For new contacts, your email series might look something like this:
+For new contacts, your automated welcome email series might look something like this:

 - An invitation to connect email that provides information on how to stay connected (company hours, contacts, and social media channels)

 The biggest benefit of automation is that you’re building a relationship with personalized content, but it’s not taking any more time than the initial setup.

-Here are a few more examples of how automated email series can work for you:
+A few more examples of how automated email series can work for you

 1. Build trust through education